 On the 31st, our driver picked us up and drove us to the southwestern edge of Uganda, right next to Bwindi Impenetrable Forest (home to the Ugandan mountain gorillas).
-The scenery the whole way was beautiful and although the drive was long, it was totally worth it.
-About 6 pm we crossed the border into Rwanda, and found ourselves just outside of Volcano National Park (home to the Rwandan mountain gorillas).
+The scenery the whole way was beautiful and although the drive was long, it was totally worth taking the time.
+Around 6 pm we crossed the border into Rwanda, and found ourselves just outside of Volcano National Park (home to the Rwandan mountain gorillas).
 Essentially the same mountain range runs through Congo, Rwanda, and Uganda, and the gorillas migrate between the three.
 Tourists can visit the mountain gorillas through either of the three countries, but costs and procedures will vary.
 Our permits cost us $500 for the day, as they were discounted for “low” season.

 Early in the morning on Jan 1 (no staying up late for us, although we did share a bottle of wine at dinner to celebrate New Year’s Eve) we arrived at the park staging area and met the other trekkers and our guides.
 Only 30 people are allowed to trek each day and we were in a small group of 8.
 They gave us hiking poles- gaiters are also good to have along- and off we went up the mountain.
 The guides knew from some trekkers who spend the night near the gorillas where they were, so we only had to hike about an hour before we found them.

 The next day, the 2nd, Chris had to fly back to Khartoum but I decided to stay for four more days.
 We went into Kigali, the capital of Rwanda, and visited the Genocide Memorial center, free for all visitors to the city.
 It is an amazing place.
 Rwanda, for all its bad press and the terrible things that happened fifteen years ago, is an incredibly forward looking country that is trying, probably harder than any other African country, to put the past behind them and move positively to the future.